mhlakhani/mhlakhani-com/content/2022/04/7-habits-of-highly-effective-tech-leads.md

     "title": "7 habits of highly effective (tech) leads", "date": "2022/04/30",
     "tags": ["work", "career", "facebook", "tech-lead-academy"],
-    "excerpt": "On being effective as a lead, whether in tech or not", "featured": true
+    "excerpt": "On being effective as a lead, whether in tech or not" }
-}

 > NOTE: This is part of the [tech lead academy](/blog/2022/04/tech-lead-academy/) series.
 This post contains mostly raw notes from the course I took from Kent Beck.